The other day, I read a survey that found 63% of professionals kept daily to-do lists, yet only 11% actually accomplished everything on the list.

 Visualizing outcomes helps determine the right set of actions we must accomplish to achieve our best results.
 This is the path to higher productivity.
 As I’ve mentioned before, we become the sum of our habits.

-Just because it is Tuesday doesn’t mean a certain task must be done, particularly if it is not connected to a desired outcome.
+Just because it is Tuesday doesn’t mean a certain task must be done, particularly if it is not connected to the desired outcome.

 Currently, I am working with a client to help make company meetings more productive.
 When I questioned the purpose of a particular meeting, it was discovered the original purpose had long since been forgotten, yet 20 highly-paid people gathered every Monday afternoon to spend three hours together.